JetBrains/intellij-plugin-verifier/README.md

     -check-idea-only (-idea)
         Whether to check only IDEA-related code, excluding problems related to Android Studio source code authored by Google team
         By default the value is 'false'.

+## Technical details

+Plugin Verifier uses the following paths for operational purposes:
+* `<home-directory>` - base directory for all other directories
+    * By default it is `<USER_HOME>/.pluginVerifier`
+    * It can be modified via `-Dplugin.verifier.home.dir` JVM parameter, e.g. `-Dplugin.verifier.home.dir=/tmp/verifier`
+* `<plugins-directory> = <home-directory>/loaded-plugins` - cache directory for downloaded plugins
+* `<extracted-directory> = <home-directory>/extracted-plugins` - temporary directory used for extracting plugins that are distributed as `.zip` archives.

+###### Downloading plugins

+Plugins to be verified and plugins' dependencies are downloaded into `<plugins-directory>`.
+It can be reused between multiple runs of the Plugin Verifier: on the first run all the necessary plugins will be downloaded, and on the subsequent runs they will be taken from the cache.
+Note that not only the verified plugins are downloaded but also all plugins' dependencies.

+Plugins are downloaded from the [Plugin Repository](https://plugins.jetbrains.com/) into `<plugins-directory>/<update-ID>.jar` or `<plugins-directory>/<update-ID>.zip`, depending on the plugin's packaging type. `<update-ID>` is the unique ID of the plugin's version in the Plugin Repository's database.
+For example, [Kotlin 1.2.30-release-IJ2018.1-1](https://plugins.jetbrains.com/plugin/6954-kotlin/update/43775) has `update-ID` equal to `43775`.

+###### Limit size of `<plugins-directory>`

+That's possible to limit size of the `<plugins-directory>`, which is 5 GB by default.
+To do this, specify JVM option `-Dplugin.verifier.cache.dir.max.space=<max-space-MB>`.
+The Plugin Verifier will remove the least recently used plugins from the cache as soon as the occupied space reaches the limit.

+###### Extracting .zip-ed plugins

+Plugins packaged in `.zip` archives are extracted into `<extracted-directory>/<temp-dir>` before the verification of these plugins starts.
+This is necessary to speedup the verification, which needs to do a lot of searches of class-files.